elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 While Elixir provides a lot of useful built-in types, it's convenient to define custom types when appropriate.
 This can be done when defining modules through the `@type` directive.

-Say we have a `LousyCalculator` module, which performs the usual arithmetic operations (sum, product and so on) but, instead of returning numbers, it returns tuples with the result of an operation as the first element and a random remark as the second element.
+Say we have a `LousyCalculator` module, which performs the usual arithmetic operations (sum, product, and so on) but, instead of returning numbers, it returns tuples with the result of an operation as the first element and a random remark as the second element.

 ```elixir
 defmodule LousyCalculator do